chengongpp/go-optimization-guide/docs/02-networking/efficient-net-use.md

 ### Use `bufio.Reader.Peek()` for Efficient Framing

-When you're building a framed protocol over TCP (e.g., length-prefixed binary messages), calling `Read()` repeatedly can introduce syscall overhead and poor performance due to fragmented reads.
-Using `Peek()` allows you to look ahead into the buffered data without consuming it, enabling efficient protocol detection and boundary handling.
-This is especially useful in multiplexed systems or streaming services where precise message boundaries matter.
+When implementing a framed protocol over TCP, like length-prefixed binary messages, naively calling `Read()` in a loop can lead to fragmented reads and unnecessary syscalls.
+This adds up, especially under load.
+Using `Peek()` gives you a look into the buffered data without advancing the read position, making it easier to detect message boundaries without triggering extra reads.
+It’s a practical technique in streaming systems or multiplexed connections where tight control over framing is critical.

 ```go
 header, _ := reader.Peek(8) // Peek without advancing the buffer